Home| About | Her Regions | British Columbia | Robert's Report | Sitemap | Icewine

 One hundred and fifty years ago the Hudson Bay Company began construction of Fort Berens on the east side of the Fraser River, at Lillooet, British Columbia .
 The trading fort was never completed and the fertile river bench was used instead for the growing of melons, tomatoes and alfalfa.

 Now the historic site is home to Lillooet's first commercial winery and vineyard.
 Is Fort Berens Estate Winery the harbinger of BC's newest wine region?
-The winery is owned by Pannekoek and Rolf de Bruin
+The winery is managed by Heleen Pannekoek and Rolf de Bruin

 In the Spring of 2009 they put 20 acres of river bench under vine with 36,000 plants, consisting of six varietals; Riesling, Pinot Gris, Chardonnay, Pinot Noir, Merlot and Cabernet Franc.
 Three years from now, the vineyard will hang ripe with grapes, ready to be turned into carefully crafted wines.